The Janitor Who Taught the Surgeons

 It’s November 29, 1944, and the room smells like bleach, metal, and God.

 A single infant lies on the table, her lips the color of twilight, her body a dark shade of blue.
+Her tiny chest rises and falls rhytmically.

 Beside him stands a man in a white coat that doesn’t fit the hierarchy of the room.

+He’s not on the payroll as a doctor, not even a technician.
 He’s listed as a janitor.
-The man observing him is technically a "custodian."
+The man observing Dr. Blalock is technically a "custodian."
 Delegated to cleaning toilets and mopping floors.
-But he is not just any janitor.

 Vivien Thomas.